Fu-chaojie/Data-Availability/README.md

 ## Citation

-If you use these data, please cite the associated manuscript.
+If you use this data, please specify the GitHub data address.